-When I reflect back on that moment I’m unable to describe my emotional state.
-Perhaps I felt embarrassed by his words, ashamed of my opportunities or guilty for talking about my experiences.
-Perhaps it was all of the above.
+When I reflect on that moment, I’m unable to describe my emotional state.
+Perhaps I felt embarrassed by his words, ashamed of my opportunities, or guilty for talking about my experiences.
+Maybe, it was all of the above.

 Money was always tight in my friend’s household.
-Her parents constantly mismanaged it.
-Contracting work comes and goes, but whenever my friend’s dad landed a big contract he’d blow through everything he earned.
+Unfortunately, her parents constantly mismanaged it.
+Contracting work comes and goes, but whenever my friend’s dad landed a big contract, he’d blow through everything he earned.

-If there was a lapse between contracts he couldn’t pay the bills.
-They sat in a stack on the edge of their kitchen table.
+If there was a lapse between contracts, he couldn’t pay the bills.
+So they sat in a stack on the edge of their kitchen table.
 My friend’s mom would circle the amount owed with a bright red marker and show them to her dad as soon as he walked in the door.

-Maybe he thought I didn’t deserve the rewards a college degree would provide or perhaps he felt guilty that his daughter wouldn’t receive the same opportunities.
+Maybe he thought I didn’t deserve the rewards a college degree would provide, or perhaps he felt guilty that his daughter wouldn’t receive the same opportunities.
 I’ll never know.
 Similar incidents followed this one.
-My presence was no longer desired in their home and it became quite clear that my friend and I would soon part ways.
+My presence was no longer desired in their home, and my friend and I soon parted ways.

-Eventually I would earn more money than my friend, her sister and parents combined.
-Clearly her dad was uncomfortable with that idea and many others.
+Eventually, I would earn more money than my friend, her sister, and parents combined.
+My friend’s dad was uncomfortable with that idea and many others.

-I will always wonder what kind of life she could have had.
-How college could have helped her succeed in life?
-What opportunities she could have found as a result of a degree?
+I will always wonder what kind of life she could have led.
+How could college have helped her succeed in life?
+What opportunities could she find with a degree?

 Those things are true.
 Another truth: I am the richest person she knows.